Your car radiator allows your engine to operate within a “normal” temperature range; of about 195 to 220 degrees F.

 Above all, the most common problem a car radiator falls prey to; is clogging (both internal and external) as well as leaks.

 So, the average gasoline engine is only about 22 to 28 percent efficient.
 Ironically, the hotter an engine runs, the more efficient it becomes.
 But, there’s a limit, because aluminum pistons and heads can only get so hot; before they soften and melt.
+You don’t want it to get this far, so it is worth getting in touch with a maryland state inspection service or an auto service in your local area, especially if you begin to see the signs.

 The same goes for cast iron.
 Engineers have been tinkering with exotic ceramic materials and metallic-ceramic alloys; in an attempt to build high-temperature, super efficient engines.
 They’ve realized some significant gains, but ceramics are still too expensive for everyday applications.